chimericdream/worldofpannotia.com/src/game-rules/adventuring/combat/special-attacks/index.md

 #### Dispelling Turning Attempts {#dispelling-turning}

 If an evil cleric (or neutral cleric who has chosen to rebuke rather than turn undead) wishes to dispel a turn attempt made by another cleric, he must make an opposed turn check.
-He rolls 1d6 / cleric level.
+He rolls {% die_roll 1 6 0 %} / cleric level.
 If his total is higher than the original turn check, the turn attempt fails.
 If he rolls lower, or the two values are the same, the turn check succeeds, and undead in the area of effect must save for half damage.

-If a good cleric wishes to dispel a rebuke, command, or bolster attempt made by an evil cleric (or neutral cleric who has chosen to rebuke rather than turn undead), both clerics roll 1d6 / cleric level.
+If a good cleric wishes to dispel a rebuke, command, or bolster attempt made by an evil cleric (or neutral cleric who has chosen to rebuke rather than turn undead), both clerics roll {% die_roll 1 6 0 %} / cleric level.
 If the good cleric's total is higher than his opponent's total, the dispel is successful.
 Otherwise, the opposing cleric's attempt is made normally.

 #### Turning Other Creatures {#turning-other-creatures}